jermainlaforce/s0md3v.github.io/_posts/2018-10-30-sop-and-cors.md

 ## crossdomain.xml

 Unfortunately, JavaScript isn't the only technology which needs to make cross domain requests within a browser.
 There are some web clients such as adobe flash which need to do the same.
+So these clients posed a security issue too.

 A guy suggested to standardize another header with the name<br>
 `Allow-All-The-Web-Client-Requests-From-These-Domains:`<br>